MicrosoftDocs/cloud-adoption-framework/docs/get-started/team/cloud-operations.md

 ## Step 9: Adoption handoffs

-As new adoption efforts are completed, the cloud adoption team will hand off operational responsibilities to the cloud operations team and cloud governance teams.
-Stay aligned with adoption releases to ensure proper documentation and policy alignment to assume responsibility for the workloads.
+As new adoption efforts are completed, the cloud adoption team hands off operational responsibilities to the cloud operations and cloud governance teams.
+To ensure proper documentation and policy alignment, and to assume responsibility for the workloads, the team should stay aligned with adoption releases.

 **Deliverables:**